-- ensure that, during the induction process, all staff and volunteers are made aware of, and understand, the setting's Child Protection Policy and procedures, the school Code of Conduct for staff and other adults and are provided with a copy of Part one (or Annex A, where appropriate) of 'Keeping Children Safe in Education - Safeguarding information for all staff', DfE guidance 'What to do if you're worried a child is being abused' and the Cumbria SCP 'Summary of Allegations Management Procedures Flow Chart' (Appendix D); - ensure that all staff are made aware of and understand the school's safeguarding response to children who go missing from education; - ensure the school's procedures are known and followed by staff, particularly concerning referrals of cases of suspected abuse, neglect, child on child abuse and issues relating to sexual violence and sexual harassment; - ensure the school's Child Protection Policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body or proprietor(s) regarding this; - ensure the Child Protection Policy and procedures is available publicly and parents are aware that referrals about suspected abuse or neglect may be made and the role of the school in this process; - link with the Cumbria safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local procedures on safeguarding;
+- ensure that, during the induction process, all staff and volunteers are made aware of, and understand, the setting's Child Protection Policy and procedures, the school Code of Conduct for staff and other adults and are provided with a copy of Part one (or Annex A, where appropriate) of 'Keeping Children Safe in Education Safeguarding information for all staff', DfE guidance 'What to do if you're worried a child is being abused' and the Cumbria SCP 'Summary of Allegations Management Procedures Flowchart'; - ensure that all staff are made aware of and understand the school's safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods; - ensure that all staff and other adults are made aware of the appropriate language/terminology to use when speaking in front of or to children see definitions of 'victim' and 'alleged perpetrator(s)' and 'perpetrator(s)' outlined on page 1 of the Policy statement; - ensure the school's procedures are known and followed by staff, particularly concerning referrals of cases of suspected abuse, neglect, child on child abuse and issues relating to sexual violence and sexual harassment;

+• ensure the school's Child Protection Policy is reviewed annually (more often should the need arise) and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body or proprietor(s) regarding this;

-- help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.
-Their role could include ensuring that the school and its staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children; - where children leave the school (including for in-year transfers), the DSL will ensure their Child Protection file is forwarded to any new school as soon as possible to allow the new school to continue supporting children who have had a social worker and been victims of abuse and have that support in place for when the child arrives.
+- ensure the Child Protection Policy and procedures is available publicly and parents are aware that referrals about suspected abuse or neglect may be made and the role of the school in this process; - link with the Cumbria safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local procedures on safeguarding; - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers (on a need to know basis) and school leadership staff.
+Their role could include ensuring that the school and its staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face (both online and offline) and the additional academic support and adjustments that they could make to best support these children; - where children leave the school (including for in-year transfers), the DSL will ensure their Child Protection file is forwarded to any new school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school to have support in place for when the child arrives.
+The DSL should ensure secure transit and a confirmation of receipt should be obtained.
 The file will be transferred separately from the main pupil file.
 A copy of the chronology will be retained in school.
-Consideration will also be given to whether information should be shared with the new school in advance of a child leaving the school to provide continuous support.
+Consideration will also be given to whether information should be shared with the new school significantly in advance of a child leaving the school so that the receiving school can have the appropriate support in place for when the child arrives.
 Further information on the child protection file is outlined in Annex C of Keeping Children Safe in Education.